olievortex/olieblind/README.md

 Alerts for unhandled exceptions and uptime monitoring are implemented.

 ### Blob Storage (Azure Cloud)
-Full database backups are stored in a container on Azure Blob Storage.
+Full database backup files are stored in a container on Azure Blob Storage.
 A lifecycle rule deletes backups older than 30 days.
 These backups allow me to easily spawn a new database instance for testing purposes.
 It also gives me piece of mind I can restore a database from scratch, since cloud offerings aren't always reliable.

 ### DNS Zone (Microsoft Azure)
 DNS resolution costs about 50 cents per month.
 The interface is professional, and the resource locks prevent me from accidently nuking the zone.